 - Set clear expectations and classroom guidelines

-- Allow students to solve problems through question asking
+- Allow students to solve problems by asking them questions

 - Encourage teamwork within the classroom

-- Be competent of cultural and social differences
+- Be understanding and compassionate about cultural and social differences

-- Create opportunities for the student to find their voice
+- Create opportunities for students to find their voice

 - Model social and emotional skills